1992 United States men's Olympic basketball team: Legacy

-International Olympic Committee head Juan Antonio Samaranch stated that "the most important aspect of the [Barcelona] Games has been the resounding success of the basketball tournament, as we've witnessed the best basketball in the world."
+Global interest in basketball soared due to the Dream Team.
+International Olympic Committee president Juan Antonio Samaranch stated that "the most important aspect of the [Barcelona] Games has been the resounding success of the basketball tournament, as we've witnessed the best basketball in the world."
+Daly said of the opposing teams "They'll go home and for the rest of their lives be able to tell their kids, 'I played against Michael Jordan and Magic Johnson and Larry Bird.'
+And the more they play against our best players, the more confident they're going to get".
 Subsequently, the number of international players in the NBA rose.
 On opening day of the 1991–92 season, NBA rosters included 23 international players from 18 countries.
 At the start of the 2011–12 season, there were 74 players from 35 countries.
-Many international players credited the Dream Team as their inspiration to take up basketball.